John Fulton (instrument maker)

 John Fulton (1803–1853) was a Scottish instrument maker who originally trained as a cobbler.
-He built three orrerys in a workshop attached to at his home, now demolished, in the Kirton Brae area of Fenwick and was eventually appointed instrument maker to King William IV, moving to London, but retiring to Fenwick.
+He built three orreries in a workshop attached to at his home, now demolished, in the Kirton Brae area of Fenwick and was eventually appointed instrument maker to King William IV, moving to London, but retiring to Fenwick.
 He is buried in the Fenwick Kirk graveyard.

 Life

 It is recorded that John's father, also a cobbler, was a subscribing member to the library set up in the village by the Fenwick Weavers.
 With access to this library, John pursued his interest in astronomy, mathematics, physics, and other disciplines that led to his career as an instrument maker of outstanding ability and achievement.
 Largely self-taught, he studied botany, learned several foreign languages, constructed a ‘velocipede’ or early bicycle, and experimented with the production of coal gas.
 He had left school at the age of 13.